Rajeshwari-Rudra/GDP1/README.md

    The entity team has the following attributes: are TeamID as the primary key.The other attributes of this entity are TeamName,Creator,Datecreated,DatelastEdited and the username as the foreign key.

 ### Quest Entity:
    This entity consists of the following attributes QuestName,designer,datecreated and datelastaccesed.
-A quest can be created by the user and may provide with clues inorder to reach the location.
+A quest can be created by the user and may provide with clues inorder to reach the location.A Quest consists of any number of locations mainly small number so that it does not add extra data and does not make our application critical.

 ### Competition Entity:
    The competition entity has the attributes as CompetitionID as the primary key and competitionName,creator,datecreated,start and end date for the competition.The creator of the competition will specify the start and end time of the competition.

 ### Location Entity:
    Attributes of the location entity are Locationnumber, Locationclue, Locationcoordinates.
-Locationnumber is the primary key of the entity and location coordinates will help in determining the actual location of the hunt with the help of the location coordinates.
+Locationnumber is the primary key of the entity and location coordinates will help in determining the actual location of the hunt with the help of the location coordinates.The location in the quest is mainly identified by means of the latitudes and longitudes values.

 ### Player Entity:
    A registerd user will act as a player and he can be part of any number of teams.A player entity has the following attributes such as playernickname and points scored.Points  will determined when the player reaches the location based on the clue provided.